HawkeyePierce89/ModHead/tests/README.md

 ## Known Limitations

-- Tests require non-headless Chrome (Chrome extensions don't work in headless mode)
 - Tests currently don't verify tab URL filtering (only target domain filtering)
 - Server must be running on port 3333 (hardcoded)
+- Tests use Puppeteer's bundled Chromium by default (use `USE_LOCAL_CHROME=true` to test with your local Chrome installation)

 ## Adding New Tests